pi-hole/docs/docs/guides/dns/unbound.md

 (don't forget to hit Return or click on `Save`)

-### Disable `resolvconf.conf` entry for `unbound` (Required for Debian Bullsye+ releases)
+### Disable `resolvconf.conf` entry for `unbound` (Required for Debian Bullseye+ releases)

-Debian Bullsye+ releases auto-install a package called [`openresolv`](https://wiki.archlinux.org/title/Openresolv) with a certain configuration that will cause unexpected behaviour for pihole and unbound.
+Debian Bullseye+ releases auto-install a package called [`openresolv`](https://wiki.archlinux.org/title/Openresolv) with a certain configuration that will cause unexpected behaviour for pihole and unbound.
 The effect is that the `unbound-resolvconf.service` instructs `resolvconf` to write `unbound`'s own DNS service at `nameserver 127.0.0.1` , but without the 5335 port, into the file `/etc/resolv.conf`.
 That `/etc/resolv.conf` file is used by local services/processes to determine DNS servers configured.
 You need to edit the configuration file and disable the service to work-around the misconfiguration.

 #### Step 1 - Disable the Service